Carpal Tunnel Syndrome

 - When none of these factors was present, two-thirds of patients were cured by medical therapy.

 Operative Treatment is indicated if nonoperative treatment is failed or in sever cases.

 - Carpal Tunnel Release:

 - If signs and symptoms are persistent and progressive, especially if they include thenar atrophy.

-- When median nerve palsy develops after a Colles fracture and has not improved after positional change.
+- When median nerve palsy develops after a radial fracture and has not improved after positional change.